PedroACaldeira/gspn_framework_package/README.md

 This package extended the package created on https://github.com/cazevedo/gspn-framework by adding two new modules: the execution module and the visualization module.
 The architecture is briefly presented in .
 And more specifically in .

 ### Built With
-This framework was generally built with concurrent futures, Vis.js, sparse, numpy, flask and json.
+This framework was generally built with:
 * [Concurrent futures](https://docs.python.org/3/library/concurrent.futures.html#module-concurrent.futures)
 * [Vis.js](https://visjs.org/)
 * [Sparse](https://pypi.org/project/sparse/)